Connect with us

 Q: You served on a federal panel 20 years ago that published a groundbreaking report identifying racism in health care.
 It seems as if we could be much further along.

-The purpose of that committee was to really answer the question: Do a different level of care based on race?
+The purpose of that committee was to really answer the question: Do patients receive a different level of care based on race?
 Looking back, we knew there was something there, but we really didn’t know.
 And it took months for the committee to come to that agreement, that there was a difference.
 I mean, that was honestly monumental, because we just didn’t have that level of consensus before.
 And so just to say “That treatment is unequal and it’s unacceptable” was really profound.

-We thought that the 700-page was going to be a time period where there was going to be tremendous movement, and I think I’ve learned over 20 years that change doesn’t happen quickly, especially when providers and health systems don’t see that they play a role.
+We thought that the 700-page report was going to be a time period where there was going to be tremendous movement, and I think I’ve learned over 20 years that change doesn’t happen quickly, especially when providers and health systems don’t see that they play a role.
 It’s like … “OK, so maybe it exists, but not for me.”

 We all saw George Floyd and how he was treated.
 And during covid we saw a tremendous difference in who was dying, right?
 Underrepresented minorities — certainly much higher.
 It was that culmination that made us realize the elephant in the room.
 We can’t ignore that this does exist, that there is a difference in how people are treated, even in our health care system.

-Q: When addressing racism in health care, you about diversifying not just the health care workforce, but also the boardrooms of hospitals and health systems.
+Q: When addressing racism in health care, you talk about diversifying not just the health care workforce, but also the boardrooms of hospitals and health systems.
 Why is that important?

 At the board level, change is hard.
 But we all play a role because leadership really helps determine much of what’s carried out.
 So, to have a leadership that is understanding and representative of the communities they serve, I think it has been demonstrated that we do make a difference.